 Brigade athletes were chosen from each of the prefectures, about 10 members from each.
 The general populace representatives were

 selected from one of 12 districts: Hokkaido, Tohoku, Kanto, Hokuriku, Toukai, Kinki, Chugoku, Shikoku, Kyushu, Taiwan, Korea, and Kanto-shu

 The 11th meet was held in 1940, and since that was the 2600th National Foundation Anniversary, the official title of the meet was 'Imperial Year

 2600, Celebration, 11th Meiji Shrine Athletic Meet.'
 You may encounter a badge or something with that inscription.

-As for the badges, below you will see some.
-The reverses are sometimes the same from year to year, but the obverse design is different.
-By
+As for the badges, the reverses are sometimes the same from year to year, but the obverse design is different.
+Because of the suspension

-the suspension device, one can assume that these are watch fobs.
+devices, one can assume that these are watch fobs.
 I think the bronze fobs were given away or sold at the meet.
-I am not sure if
+I am not sure if there was a

-there was a badge for each meet, but I have seen other badges before.
+badge for each meet.
 See also MEIJI SHRINE PAGE 2

 Obverse has the Meiji Shrine gate and Imperial mums.